 Pancakes are wonderful things.
 This recipe is not for thick American pancakes, but lightweight and crispy Dutch pancakes best served hot with cinnamon sugar or a dash of lemon and honey topped with fresh fruit.
 It works great as a wrap for any filling ,savoury or sweet, or make a stack of small ones for breakfast.

 The three ingredients are milk, flour and eggs.
-We highly recommend experiment with different milks and flours, chickpea flour and oatmilk is a personal favourite combined with applesauce instead of eggs.
+We highly recommend experiment with different milks and flours, chickpea flour and oatmilk is a personal favourite combined with applesauce or flax instead of eggs.

 Preparation time: 5 minutes

 300 ml milk (make your own oatmilk or use soya/coconut milk for low carb pancakes)

 2 eggs/1 mashed banana/80 ml apple sauce/80 ml Greek yogurt/Flax-seed egg replacement